door7302/openjts/docs/config.md

 sudo vi compose/grafana/grafana.ini
 ```

-Update the server section like that:
+Update the server section like that: (do not change the file names)

 ```ini
 [server]